Edw590/VISOR---Android-Version-Assistant/README.md

 - Lollipop 5.0 on a OnePlus X (the phone with the broken screen that gave reason to the app)

 ## Pictures
-Note: these pictures may be outdated.
+Note: these pictures are outdated.
+Check the video which is more recent.

 **NOTE: the commands list picture is outdated.
 Check below for a complete list.**